The Early Church Fathers on

 Essay on The Mass (Free)

-Books - Scripture and the Mystery of the Mass by Scott Hahn and Regis J. Flaherty and The Lamb's Supper by Scott Hahn and Understanding the Mass - 100 Questions / 100 Answers by Mike Aquilina and If Your Mind Wanders at Mass by Thomas Howard and The Catholic Mass - Revealed!
+Books - Scripture and the Mystery of the Mass by Scott Hahn and Regis J. Flaherty and The Lamb's Supper by Scott Hahn and Understanding the Mass - 100 Questions / 100 Answers by Mike Aquilina and The Catholic Mass - Revealed!

 DVD - The Lamb's Supper by Scott Hahn and Mike Aquilina and A Biblical Walk Through the Mass DVD Series (3 DVDs)

 Prev.
 Church Fathers Next